-Detailed Review of Cannondale Trail 2: Worth the $1.6K or Overpriced?
+Detailed Review of Cannondale Trail 2: Is It Worth the $800?

 Cannondale Trail 2 Detailed Review: High Performance at a Low Price